Does Drinking Milk Cause Allergies?

-Recently, Best Food Facts received a few questions about milk related to allergies and why humans are the only mammals that drink milk.
+Recently, we received a few questions about milk related to allergies and why humans are the only mammals that drink milk.
 To find out more, we spoke with Dr. Stephan Taylor, Professor of Food Science and Technology at the University of Nebraska-Lincoln and Dr. Ann Macrina, Research and Teaching Associate at Penn State.

-Dr. Taylor: “Yes, of course, drinking milk causes milk allergy.
-It is impossible to become allergic to milk if you are never exposed.”
-Dr. Taylor explained that the allergy is caused by drinking milk from a different species, i.e. cow’s milk.
+Milk allergies, yes of course.
+It is impossible to become allergic to milk if you are never exposed.
+The allergy is caused by drinking milk from a different species, i.e. cow’s milk.

 If you wish to learn more, or have questions, feel free to submit a question to the experts!